gemini3d/gemini3d/README.md

 GEMINI3D has been tested using gfortran &ge; 6 (Fortran 2018 code) and

-* OpenMPI 2.1
+* OpenMPI 2.1 - 3.1
 * MUMPS 5.1
 * LAPACK95 3.0
 * SCALAPACK 2.0

-Generally, the git master branch has the current development version and is the best place to start, while more thoroughly-tested releases happen occasionally.
+Generally, the Git `master` branch has the current development version and is the best place to start, while more thoroughly-tested releases happen occasionally.

 ## License